Timi Yuro: Career

 In the following year, Liberty released Make the World Go Away, an album of country and blues standards.
 The singer at her vocal peak, this recording includes the hit title song (later a bigger hit for Eddy Arnold, with whom the song is usually associated), a version of Willie Nelson's "Permanently Lonely", and two different blues takes of "I'm Movin' On".
 Yuro was also known for soulful reworkings of popular American standards, such as "Let Me Call You Sweetheart", "Smile", and "I Apologize".
 She toured Europe in 1963, and appeared on the British TV show Ready Steady Go!.
 However, in the U.S. her image became established as a cabaret performer, rather than as a soul singer.

 By 1964, Yuro had moved to Mercury Records, but her first record for the label, "You Can Have Him", arranged by Jack Nitzsche, only just scraped into the chart and was her last hit.
 Nevertheless, her album The Amazing Timi Yuro, produced by Quincy Jones, was an artistic success.
+According to one critic, "her deep, strident, almost masculine voice, staggered delivery and the occasional sob created a compelling musical presence".

 Subsequent records were unsuccessful, although a B-side, "Can't Stop Running Away", was later popular on the UK's Northern soul circuit.
 In the 1960s, Yuro made two TV appearances on The Ed Sullivan Show and was a guest on American Bandstand, Where the Action Is, and The Lloyd Thaxton Show.
 In 1967, she appeared in a black-and-white film in the Philippines as a guest star alongside Filipino comedians Dolphy and Panchito in a comedy titled Buhay Marino ("Life of a Sailor"), a film released by Wag-Wag Productions, Inc. Prior to that, Yuro also appeared as a guest on the Student Canteen TV program hosted by Leila Benitez of CBN (now ABS-CBN) in Aduana, Manila, and afterwards, did a singing concert at the Araneta Coliseum (now Smart Araneta Coliseum).
 At that time, the singer was very popular in the Philippines.
 She re-signed for Liberty Records in 1968, and recorded in London.